-Shareholders or their proxies will be admitted to the General Meeting on presentation of proof of their identity and, where applicable, a proxy in their name.
+Holders of shares, or their proxies, will be admitted to the General Meeting on presentation of proof of their identity and, where applicable, a proxy in their name.

 They must sign the attendance register.

 4.5.2.
 Chair and officers